WU-BIMAC/MicroMetaApp-docs/docs/tutorials/download.rst

   :width: 90%
   :align: center

-  Downloading Micro-Meta App from Dropbox using Safari.
+  Figure 1: Downloading Micro-Meta App from Dropbox using Safari.

 ************************************
 B - Download from the Chrome browser